Electric cars – the ultimate guide

 There are many advantages to owning an electric car.
 Here are our top 6:

 1) Fuel is up to 5 times cheaper

 Electricity for your car will cost you up to 5 times less than fuel for your petrol/diesel car.
 Of course, this is subject to fluctuations in fuel costs.

 £3,000 grants are available from the UK Government to help with the initial cost.

 They don’t use fossil fuels and therefore have a much smaller carbon footprint than their fuel-based cousins.

-There’s no road tax to pay (VED) in the UK for electric vehicles unless they cost over £40,000
+There’s no road tax (VED) to pay in the UK for electric vehicles until 2025.

 5) They are fun to drive

 Electric car motors are fundamentally different from the internal combustion engine and this makes for a totally novel driving experience.
 Acceleration is often much quicker.

 Electric engines don’t have any fuel to burn and combust, which makes them a lot quieter to drive.